 The Solo Stove Tower: An Overview

-Key specifications reveal a robust performer: it boasts an impressive heat output of over 72,000 BTUs, significantly more than many standard propane heaters.
+Key specifications highlight its robust performance: it delivers over 72,000 BTUs, significantly more than many standard propane heaters.
 Weighing approximately 104 pounds and standing over 80 inches tall, it features a gravity-fed hopper with a 25-pound pellet capacity.
-This design ensures a consistent, hands-off burn for up to three hours, making it a powerful and stylish heating solution for diverse outdoor settings.
+This design ensures a consistent, hands-off burn for up to three hours, making it a powerful and stylish heating solution for various outdoor settings.

 Solo Stove Tower Patio Heater showcasing its sleek design and fire view window